 We believe all of humanity is of equal worth and should have their essential needs met without regard to culture, ideology or religion.
 When people reach out to meet a need, those who choose to help benefit as do those who are in need.
 Working within these basic tenets, we hope to improve the lives of all.

-"Adios Lombrices!" project began March 7, 2007 in Guatemala.
-A project spearheaded by Refuge International volunteers aimed at ridding the children of worms in Guatemala.
+The "Adios Lombrices!" project began March 7, 2007 in Guatemala.
+This project, spearheaded by Refuge International volunteers, aims to rid the children of Guatemala of intestinal worms.